anolilab/ai-models/memory-bank/activeContext.md

 ## Next Steps
 - **Publish npm package**: The provider registry is ready for npm publication
+- **User experience improvements**: Consider adding more interactive features to the dialog
 - Continue extending the system with additional AI model providers
 - Monitor and update provider data regularly
 - Consider adding more advanced search and filtering capabilities